 You might need to clean the mouse ball.
-See Cleaning the mouse on page 71.
+See Cleaning the mouse on page 73.

-If all this fails, try restarting the machine: hold down the Ctrl key and press the Break key.
+If this fails, try restarting the machine: hold down the Ctrl key and press the Break key.
+If this still does not work, switch the machine off and back on.